First shots fired in the Revolution. “The shot heard ’round

 Cedar Springs, SC

-Spartan regiment of South Carolina Patriots ambushed Loyalist
+Spartan regiment of South Carolina Patriots ambushed Loyalist attacking party.

 13 July 1780